Teaching & Advising Awards

 SU Teaching Awards

 These teaching awards are based on nominations from students.
-The Call for Nominations is sent in January from the Provost’s Office and is closed for nominations in early March.
+The Call for Nominations will be sent February from the Provost’s Office and will be closed for nominations on February 17.
 Nominations are reviewed by the Honorary Degree Committee, and a subset of the nominees are invited to submit teaching materials.
 Two awards are given each year - one for a tenured member of the faculty and another to an untenured member of the faculty.
+A Call for Nominations are sought from the students of the campus community.
 View a list of past recipients.

 SU Advising Award